 When students are separated by program, clearer distinctions emerge for preferred topics (Figure 1.10).
-UBUS majors preferred topics in Sustainability in Business, while UENG majors favored Clean & Renewable Energy in 2019, 2020, and 2021.
-UENR interests continue to span several topics in 2021, from Ecosystems & Biodiviserty to Clean & Renewable Energy.
+UBUS majors preferred topics in Sustainability in Business, while UENG majors favored Clean & Renewable Energy in 2019-2022.
+UENR interests continue to span several topics in 2022, from Ecosystems & Biodiviserty to Environmental & Social Justice.
 UASC interests likewise spanned topics, from Climate Change to Health & Well-Being.

-Lastly, students were asked about sustainability-related skills they would be most interested in gaining by the time they graduate as part of their professional development (N = 1,034; Figure 1.11).
+Lastly, students were asked about sustainability-related skills they would be most interested in gaining by the time they graduate as part of their professional development (N = 1021; Figure 13).
 They could choose up to three topics or indicate they weren't interested in any of the topics.
 The majority of students remained interested in global literacy, and environmental justice and fluency in a 2nd language remained roughly even in their selection.
+Sustainability management for a business or organization continues to trend upward.

 When separated by program below (Figure 1.12) the preference for environmental justice appears to be driven by UENR and UASC students.
-Notably, UBUS students were less interested in behavior change in 2021 than they were in 2020.
+Notably, UEHE students were more interested in behavior change and fluency of a 2nd language in 2022 than they were in 2021.